07:15 Opening of the exhibition/registration - Please note: increased security measures apply!

 08:45 Keynote

-Alexander Dobrindt*, Federal Minister of the Interior, Germany
+Hans-Georg Engelke, State Secretary, Federal Ministry of the Interior, Germany

-Matteo Piantedosi*, Minister of the Interior of the Republic of Italy
+Matteo Piantedosi*, Minister of the Interior, Republic of Italy

 09:45 Partner contribution